radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/concepts.md

 The global profile is a general term to define the final view of correlated identity sources.
 The global profile view is comprised of a unique list (a union) of identities along with attributes sourced from identity sources or computed in the attribute mappings configured in the Global Identity Builder project.

 >[!warning]
 >The RDN for the global profile entries is a unique identifier that is auto-generated.
 If you are virtualizing existing groups from backend data sources in FID, you should define a computed attribute for the `member`/`uniquemember` attribute in the groups virtual view that uses the `remapDN` function to lookup in the global profile view to get the list of member DNs.
-This configuration is described in the chapter [link existing groups to global profile identities](link-groups/overview.md).
+This configuration is described in the [link existing groups to global profile identities](link-groups/overview.md) section.

 ## Global Profile Browser